gholler-sopra/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 Description
 -----------
-Database accelerator is used to read from a database using a configurable SQL query.
+The Database accelerator is used to read from a database using a configurable SQL query.
 It outputs one record for each row returned by the query.

 Use Case
 --------
-Consider a scenario wherein you want to create daily snapshots of a database table by using this source and writing to a TimePartitionedFileSet.
+Consider a scenario wherein you want to read data from a database by using this source and then write to a TimePartitionedFileSet.
 This can be achieved by configuring the accelerator as described in the following section.

 Properties